Call of the Queen

-“Has Jim wrapped it up with his paintings of you?” he asked.
+“Has Jim wrapped it up with his painting of you?” he asked.
 “Then you’ll have time to do other things.”

 She had her back to him as she searched inside an open cabinet.

 “Hmmm, here you go.”
-She turned around to hand him the corkscrew.
+She turned around to hand him a corkscrew.

 “Michael, you’re right, Alex and I want so much more than this.”
 She waved her hand around the old kitchen.
 “I notice you did not suggest getting a ‘real job’ or becoming a better housekeeper.
 Thank you.”

-Max Herman had painted that enigmatic smile.
-Irreverent masters painted earthly models like her — who changed smiles like clothes — even into ethereal saints and angels.
+Max Herman had painted that enigmatic smile, he thought.
+Irreverent masters painted earthly models like her — who changed smiles like clothes — even as ethereal saints and angels.

-“Yes, the artwork with Jim is not steady,” Callie said.
-“But he has other jobs for me.
-When foreign families come into town to visit, I help them to adjust to Chicago, get out — or in cold weather, stay in.
-I take them to private rooms in our world-class restaurants, guide ordering food or go with them to shows, jazz bars, museums and shopping appointments…
+“Yes, the artwork with Jim is not steady,” said Callie.
+“But he is training me for other jobs.
+When foreign families come into town to visit, I’ll help them to adjust to Chicago, get out — or in cold weather, stay in.
+I’ll take them to private rooms in our world-class restaurants, guide ordering food or take them to shows, jazz bars, museums and shopping appointments…

 “It’ll mean looking good.
 My job now pays for that as a work expense.
 Just think, I can go to one of those boutiques in the Gold Coast and actually buy something for me too.”